betheden/hebrew-grammar/content/adverb.rst

   **bitterly** cries there hero. even brave soldiers will cry **loudly**.

+.. _adverb-sentential:

-describes an entire clause or sentence
+Describes an entire clause or sentence
 --------------------------------------

 Sometimes an adverb describes an entire clause or sentence rather than the individual verb.
-When an adverb functions in this way, it is closely related to a conjunction.
+When an adverb functions in this way, it is called a sentential adverb.
+Sentential adverbs are closely related to :ref:`conjunctions<conjunction>`.

 .. csv-table:: Example: GEN 9:4 ––  אַךְ as a restrictive adverb